-For the business of chemistry, the indicators still bring to mind a red banner for basic and specialty chemicals.
+For the business of chemistry, the indicators still bring to mind a green banner for basic and specialty chemicals.

-According to data released by the Association of American Railroads, chemical railcar loadings, the best ‘real time’ indicator of chemical industry activity, fell by 977 to 28,762 railcars during the week ending 9 May (week 19).
-Loadings were down 10.1% compared to the same week in 2019 and down 1.6% YTD/YTD.
-Loadings have been on the rise for 5 of the last 13 weeks.
-The 13-week moving average, which is used to smooth out irregularities, was down 3.4% compared to last year, the third consecutive decline, and the largest negative comparison in more than a decade.
+According to data released by the Association of American Railroads, chemical railcar loadings, the best ‘real time’ indicator of chemical industry activity, fell by 1.1% to 31,035 railcars the week ending 10 October (week 41).
+Loadings were up 0.6% Y/Y, the first positive Y/Y comparison since 21 March (week 12), On a YTD basis, loadings were down 5.0% compared to 2019.
+Loadings have been on the rise for 7 of the last 13 weeks.
+The 13-week moving average, which is used to smooth out volatility, was down 4.7%, the 15th consecutive week of improving comparisons, indicating a slow recovery to railcar loadings.

 ACC members can access additional data, economic analyses, presentations, outlooks, and weekly economic updates through MemberExchange.

 In addition to this weekly report, ACC offers numerous other economic data that cover worldwide production, trade, shipments, inventories, price indices, energy, employment, investment, R&D, EH&S, financial performance measures, macroeconomic data, plus much more.
 To order, visit http://store.americanchemistry.com/.

 Every effort has been made in the preparation of this weekly report to provide the best available information and analysis.
 However, neither the American Chemistry Council, nor any of its employees, agents or other assigns makes any warranty, expressed or implied, or assumes any liability or responsibility for any use, or the results of such use, of any information or data disclosed in this material.

 17 October (8:00 am – 5:00 pm CDT)

 “The Role of Private Equity and the Chemical Industry” Webinar